Skip to main content

 How do I minify automatically in my build?

 Vite uses esbuild for minification by default.
 Webpack uses Terser via TerserPlugin.
 Next.js handles it automatically.
-Most modern frameworks minify JavaScript as part of their production build with zero configuration needed.
+Most current frameworks minify JavaScript as part of their production build with little configuration.

 Results are for general informational purposes only and should be checked before use.
 They are not professional advice.
 See our Disclaimer and Terms of Service.